corbob/rhino-licensing/README.md

 ## Building the Project

 Visual Studio or VS Code can be used to build the solution.
-Note that the `Rhino.Licensing.AdminTool*` projects are not currently part of the solution or presently being maintained.

 A full build, test, and pack run can be started using the `build.ps1` PowerShell script.

 ## Testing

-Running the `build.ps1` will run unit tests for the project.
+Running `build.ps1 -Target Test` will run unit tests for the project.

 ## Acknowledgements